Three words summarize the recommended frequency of canine vaccination - triennially, annually or never.

 "It's recommended, not required, that veterinarians place vaccines in one of two categories when developing a vaccine protocol

-for their practice: core or non-core," says Ford.
+for their practice: core or non-core," Ford says.

 The new categories are an attempt to segregate the vital vaccines from the more discretionary, according to the taskforce.